vaibhav18matere/books/README.md

 - In this sense, ego and self-deception are the enemies of the things we wish to have because we delude ourselves into believing that we already possess them.

+### 15th MARCH THE PRESENT IS ALL WE POSSESS

+- Today, notice how often you look for more.That is, wanting the past to be more than what it was.or wanting the future to unfold exactly as you expect (with hardly a thought as to how that might affect other people).
+- When you do this, you’re neglecting the present moment.